wizzdev-pl/iot-starter/terraform/README.md

 }
 ```

-##### 5 Modify project variables
+### 5 Modify project variables
-Due to security reasons you have to modify files `devel.tfvars` (developement environment settings) and `production.tfvars` (production environment settings) in
+Due to security reasons you have to modify files `devel.tfvars` (developement environment settings) and `production.tfvars` (production environment settings) in the `terraform/environments` directory.
-the `terraform/environments` directory.
-Changing **ESP_HARD_LOGIN, ESP_HARD_PASSWORD, owner and project**
+Changing **ESP_HARD_LOGIN, ESP_HARD_PASSWORD, owner and project** values is obligatory.
-values is obligatory.
-Other way your AWS infrastructure could be accessed by
+Otherwise, your AWS infrastructure could be accessed by unauthorized devices.

-unauthorized devices.
+- Values of "ESP_HARD_LOGIN" and "ESP_HARD_PASSWORD" are independent from AWS account - a new connection is created with these credentials.

-**Project** variable value, should be unique for each infrastructure
+- "project" variable value should be unique for each infrastructure building.
-building.

-You can change **Region** variable according to your preferences.
-All available regions
-are listed in this webpage (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)
-Region of S3 bucket created for Terraform state synchronization is independent of this settings.
+- Region of S3 bucket created for Terraform state synchronization is independent of these settings and so you can change the "region" variable according to your preferences.
+All available regions are listed on this webpage: (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)

 Example: